Parental Alienation Awareness…

 Become a stall holder

-We also welcome stall holders from a range of businesses, statutory organisations and support groups, both locally and nationally for our event.
+We also welcome stall holders from a range of businesses, statutory organisations and support groups, both locally and nationally for our annual conferences.

 Volunteering

-Our event is run by volunteers and we need your help to make parental alienation awareness day happen.
+Our annual conferences are run by volunteers; we need your help to make the Parental Alienation Awareness Days happen.

 Get involved